Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

    type ``Uint128``, which is initialised to 0 when the contract is deployed.
 The ``_balance`` field keeps the amount of funds held by the contract, measured in QA (1 ZIL = 1,000,000,000,000 QA).
-This field can be freely read within the implementation, but can only modified by explicitly transferring funds to other accounts (using ``send``), or by accepting money from incoming messages (using ``accept``).
+This field can be freely read within the implementation, but can only be modified by explicitly transferring funds to other accounts (using ``send``), or by accepting money from incoming messages (using ``accept``).